riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 | __riscv_zbc             | Arch Version | `Zbc` extension is available. |
 | __riscv_zbs             | Arch Version | `Zbs` extension is available. |
 | __riscv_zfh             | Arch Version | `Zfh` extension is available. |

+NOTE: The table might not list all architecture extension test macros for ratified extensions due to not up-to-date, and might not list unratified extensions, but you could assume there is a corresponding architecture extension test macro available.

 ### ABI Related Preprocessor Definitions